[Snort-users] Snort on span port

 traffic on a VLAN that spans 4 Cisco Catalyst 5500 switches (Cat OS),

-each of the switches; these span ports are supposed to be well configured
+of each of the switches; these span ports are supposed to be well

-by competent engineers and are in use for a long time for network sniffing
+configured by competent engineers and are in use for a long time for

-through NAI distributed network sniffer.
-I am connecting the snort
+network sniffing through NAI distributed network sniffer.
+I am

 The question is how do I ensure that I always capture the entire VLAN